BACKGROUND

 Records of all identity checks will be maintained for up to 10 years after the termination of the business relationship.
 We will ensure that all documents, data or information held in evidence of Client identity are kept up to date as long as the Client relationship remains in force.

-Copies of any SAR, together with any supporting documentation filed will be maintained for 10 years from the date of tiling the SAR.
+Copies of any SAR, together with any supporting documentation filed will be maintained for 10 years from the date of filing the SAR.

 All records will be handled in confidence, stored securely, and will be capable of being retrieved without undue delay.